-World Drumming - semester long
+Magnet Sounds of the World - World Drumming - semester long

 Every culture in the world has produced music.
 And each of those types of music has signature rhythms at their very heart.
-This semester long course will introduce students to instruments and rhythms and percussion instruments from around the world.
+This semester-long course will introduce students to instruments and rhythms and percussion instruments from around the world.
 Students will learn hand and stick drumming in a fun and engaging curriculum designed to get them on stage as soon as possible.

+Visual Arts Electives

-A Global Exploration of the Visual Arts - semester long
+Arts Exploratory - semester long